Domiii/UnityTowerDefense3D/readme.md

 * Towers
 * auto attack (when player idle, start automatically attacking nearby enemies)
 * TODO: More exciting things to do on the map to make it more alive, more interactive
-* new TargetType: ground & new bullet: mine
+* add TargetType.Ground & new bullet: mine
+* speech bubbles

 DONE
-* setup basic level, w/ 2 HQs + player
+* setup basic level, w/ PlayerHQ, EnemyHQ and Player
 * Navmesh + Player navigation
 * Camera controls - [tilt] up+down, [zoom] scrollwheel
 * Action handling (Move, Attack, Idle)
+* Player can attack enemy HQ